Chaithra-KR/DS-stackAndQueue/readme.md

 ###### Stack applications ######
 <br>

-* Browsing history tracking <br>
+* Browsing history tracking

-* Undo operation when typing <br>
+* Undo operation when typing

 * Stacks are useful in evaluating arithmetic expressions, including infix, postfix, and prefix notations.
-They can be used to convert <br>
-  expressions from one notation to another, or to evaluate the expressions directly. <br>
+They can be used to convert expressions from one notation to another, or to evaluate the expressions directly.

-* call stack in js runtime <br>
+* call stack in js runtime

-* Stacks are used to manage function calls in programming languages. <br>
+* Stacks are used to manage function calls in programming languages.

 * Backtracking algorithms, used in problem-solving and constraint satisfaction, often utilize stacks.
-The stack stores the current <br>
-  state of the search, allowing for backtracking and exploration of alternative paths when encountering dead ends.
+The stack stores the current state of the search, allowing for backtracking and exploration of alternative paths when encountering dead ends.